javieku/mini-miner/README.txt

 It's a copy of Midas Miner without sounds.

-As specified:
 + Support drag and click events.
-+ Swap and collapse gem animations
++ Swap and collapse tile animations.
 + Last 60 seconds, 5 gem colors and score.
 + Some extra game over action was implemented as a side task.

 ------------------------------------------------------ Architecture description ---------------------------------------------------------------------------------

-To facilitate testing and to decouple different resposanbilities between classes in the system several design patterns have been applied.
+To facilitate testing and to decouple different responsibilities between classes in the system several design patterns have been applied.

 The overall game architecture uses classic MVC.
 Some event is created in the input handler module and then this is passed to the game controller that creates a list of commands to apply different algorithms to the model.
 At the same time the view on every game loop iteration renders the model.